PrefLib/PrefLib-Data/README.md

 Format Specification
 ====================

-A dataset is a folder containing data files and an `info.txt` file.
+A dataset is a folder containing data files, an  `info.txt` file and potentially a `metadata.csv` file.
 In the following, we present the specifications that all these files should follow.

 Dataset Information File
 ------------------------